joshuaguerin/Answer-Set-Programming-Algorithms/Grandpa/README.md

 ## Implementational Notes
 In order to have the [print](print/) system work correctly all output is currently enabled.
 Due to the volume of relationships printed, this does not lend itself to easy parsing by the reader, but instead enables a graphical visualization of the output.

-If the user wishes to see a binary output based on the problem syntax, the final `#show` can be uncommented, and any other desired predicates can be easily added.
+If the user wishes to see a binary output based on the problem syntax, the final `#show` can be uncommented, and any other desired print statements can be easily added.